-The Citroen C4 Cactus marks the dawn of a whole new era for the French brand.
-Rather than build yet another competitor for the Volkswagen Golf, the company was determined to create a car that broke the mould, to address the needs of modern customers by taking radical steps both in its design and innovation.
+The Citroen C4 Cactus is a return to the quirky and different car that Citroen used to be famous for - rather than build yet another competitor for the Volkswagen Golf, the company was determined to create a car that broke the mould, to address the needs of modern customers by taking radical steps both in its design and innovation.

 The Cactus is set to be a template for all the ‘C-line’ models in the future.
 The ‘DS’ sub-brand will continue, but cars from the standard range will all feature the same striking design, simplified interiors and clever technology as the Cactus.